PROFILE

 Once upon a time… when children played with Legos, they built things without knowing what those things would be.
 They built things without confined and prescribed functionality.
 Both the excitement and challenge was to build things of uncertain outcome: asymmetrical things.
 There was a quiet joy in precisely those unknowns.

 For many of us, Lego was about a direct confrontation with all that was possible and the consideration and refinement of creative options at every stage of building.
-Whatever it would become, the original Lego design product came forward by way of a singular and unpredictable process.
+Whatever it would become, the original Lego design product evolved by way of a singular and unpredictable process.
 It belonged to you, there was one, it was yours.

 You can still buy raw bricks today, but they’re really not marketed anymore.
 Most Lego “sets” come with thick books filled with numbered directives.
 The building process now departs completely from a design process.
 Today’s Lego experience is primarily about how many pieces you can afford to buy and, ostensibly, how many directions you are willing and able to follow in inalterable sequence: the choice is not a creative one, it is a choice among the aisles of pre-ordained, symmetrical designs to replicate the fixed products displayed on their packaging.